redis/redis-doc/topics/sentinel.md

 reaching the ODOWN state.

 The ODOWN condition **only applies to masters**.
-For other kind of instances Sentinel doesn't require to act, so the ODOWN state is never reached for slaves and other sentinels, but only SDOWN is.
+For other kind of instances Sentinel doesn't require to act, so the ODOWN state is never reached for replicas and other sentinels, but only SDOWN is.

 However SDOWN has also semantic implications.
-For example a slave in SDOWN state is not selected to be promoted by a Sentinel performing a failover.
+For example a replica in SDOWN state is not selected to be promoted by a Sentinel performing a failover.

-Sentinels and Slaves auto discovery
+Sentinels and replicas auto discovery
 ---

 Sentinels stay connected with other Sentinels in order to reciprocally